Multiline Editing with VIM 7.4

 /%h4.*\_s.*\_s.*=\s\?\w*\.\w*/e^Mw"eye?%h4^Mgndaf.label ^["epa,^[wi(^[$a)^[

-4. Append an apostrophe (') to finish the command, and press Enter.
+) to finish the command, and press Enter. - Enter

-5. Enter :reg a to view the new value in the register.
+a to view the new value in the register. - Type

 Handling special characters when editing macros.

-To insert an escape while editing the register use: <Ctrl>V<ESC>.
-So, in literal terms you type CTRL and v together, then press the Escape key.
+To insert an escape while editing the register use: <Ctrl>V<ESC>

 Workflow